A picture is worth a thousand words & when spoken in IT paradigm, a dashboard is worth thousands of GB of data.

 – Dashboard background should be always very light in color

-– Negative to postive values should always be in opposite or contrasting colors
+– Negative to positive values should always be in opposite or contrasting colors

 A typical components of dashboard which are generally used are bar & charts, map, diagrams, grids, gauges, scorecards, pareto chart, balance scorecards, gauges & scales etc